kevi0x6e/hh-injection/README.md

 # hh-injection

-hh-injection is a Go-based tool for testing and analyzing HTTP header injection vulnerabilities in specific URLs.
+`hh-injection` is a Go-based tool designed to test and analyze HTTP header injection vulnerabilities on specific URLs.

 ## Description

-This tool allows you to check how a URL responds to different redirection attempts by manipulating the HTTP headers `Host`, `X-Host`, and `X-Forwarded-Host`.
-It is useful for identifying potential redirection vulnerabilities in web applications.
+This tool allows you to assess how a target URL responds to different manipulations of HTTP headers such as `Host`, `X-Host`, and `X-Forwarded-Host`, simulating header injection attacks, cache poisoning, and cookie bomb payloads.
+It is useful for identifying potential vulnerabilities like open redirects, host header injection, and related attack vectors.

-## Features

-- Tests a URL with different combinations of HTTP headers
-- Executes requests in parallel for improved efficiency
-- Allows specifying the target URL and initial host via command line
-- Displays the HTTP status code or redirection location for each attempt

 ## Requirements